mc-imperial/gpuverify/Documentation/installation.rst

 CVC4 image
 ^^^^^^^^^^

 This container uses CVC4 as its SMT solver.
-This version of CVC4 is built `without GPL components so it is under a modified BSD license <http://cvc4.cs.nyu.edu/doc/copyright.html>`_ and so is usually suitable for commercial use.

 To obtain the image run::